Disney Adventure World: History

-In March of 2008, a variant of Stitch Encounter was imported from Hong Kong Disneyland with the new name 'Stitch live!'.
-It was one of two shows introduced to replace the Disney Channel Studio Tour and Cyberspace mountain attractions.
+In March 2008, a variant of Stitch Encounter was imported from Hong Kong Disneyland with the new name 'Stitch live!'.
+It was one of two shows introduced to replace the Disney Channel Studio Tour and Cyberspace Mountain attractions.

 In 2009, new entertainment opened at Walt Disney Studios to run alongside Mickey's Magical Party, which began in April 2009.
 Playhouse Disney – Live on Stage! was the second of the two shows to replace the Disney Channel Studio Tour and was presented in French, English and Spanish.
 In addition to Playhouse Disney – Live on Stage! came the opening of Disney Stars 'n' Cars, a smaller version of Disney Stars and Motor Cars Parade imported from Disney's Hollywood Studios at Walt Disney World, Florida.
 The parade was introduced to replace 'Disney's Cinema Parade' which had been operating since opening in 2002.

 In August 2010, expansions continued with the opening of Toy Story Playland to coincide with the new Disney·Pixar film Toy Story 3, "shrinking" guests to the size of a toy.
 The three attractions are a Half Pipe coaster named RC Racer, a parachute jumpstyle ride named Toy Soldiers Parachute Drop, and a Music Express train named Slinky Dog Zigzag Spin, all themed intricately around the first two Toy Story films.

 The first push of expansions came to an end with the addition of 'Ratatouille: L'Aventure Totalement Toquée de Rémy', soft opening on 21 June 2014 and fully opening on 10 July.

 On 27 February 2018, Bob Iger announced a transformative multi-year expansion, opening in phases from 2021.
 The cost of this expansion is €2 billion.
-It will feature new areas based on Marvel and Frozen, all surrounding a new man-made lake.
+It will feature new areas based on Marvel and Frozen, all surrounding a new lake.

-This second round of expansion began with the closing of Armageddon – Les Effets Speciaux on 31 March 2019 followed by "Rock 'n' Roller Coaster Avec Aerosmith" (2 September 2019), Studio Tram Tour: Behind the Magic (6 January 2020) and The Moteurs...
+This second round of expansion began with the closing of Armageddon – Les Effets Speciaux on 31 March 2019, followed by "Rock 'n' Roller Coaster Avec Aerosmith" (2 September 2019), Studio Tram Tour: Behind the Magic (6 January 2020) and The Moteurs...
 Action!
 (13 March 2020) for both the walkway to the lake expansion to be started (demolition of the tram tour station) and for Avengers Campus to replace the Backlot area of the park.

 On 14 March 2020, Walt Disney Studios Park, alongside Disneyland Park, temporarily closed due to the COVID-19 pandemic in France.
 Both parks reopened on 15 July 2020 with strict rules such as limited guest attendance, social distancing, and mandatory wearing of face masks.
 The park closed again on 29 October 2020 following a second nationwide lockdown, the resort's original intended reopening on 2 April 2021 was ultimately deferred to 17 June.

-On 15 June 2021 the new changes and expansion to the park started to arrive with the soft opening of Cars: Road Trip.
+On 15 June 2021, the new changes and expansion to the park started to arrive with the soft opening of Cars: Road Trip.
 This attraction consists of the loop for 'Catastrophe Canyon' from the Studio Tram Tour redecorated with props and characters based on the world of the 2006 film Cars.